-Rifle Historic (Issued) Sniper Rifles.
+Standard conditions etc apply except that: rounds may be fed individually or from a magazine; magazine changes are permitted; any position, including Hawkins is permitted but only the sandbags provided may be used to support the rifle.
+Historic (Issued) Sniper Rifles.
 Any rifle and sights prior to 1945 designs: the sights and mounts must be in the spirit of the original.
-Any position, including Hawkins.
-Only the sandbags provided may be used to support the rifle.
-Ammunition Any (see Para 116).
-First Prize The Falklands Heritage Cup won in 1992 by the NRA Goodwill Team to the Falkland Islands and presented in 1993, an NRA Gold Medal, a Gold Bar and £100 provided by Sykes McQueen.
-Subsequent Prizes List D and a bar of the same colour.
-A single Bronze Bar will be awarded to any competitor achieving an HPS who is not awarded first, second or third prize.
-Special Prizes See Special Prizes for McQueen A to G at end of McQueen A to G competition section.
-Conditions
+Any (see Para 116).
+The Falklands Heritage Cup won in 1992 by the NRA Goodwill Team to the Falkland Islands and presented in 1993, an NRA Gold Medal, a Gold Bar and £100 provided by McQueen Targets.